Nathan East (album)

+Overview

+This album features vocal performances by Eric Clapton, Sara Bareilles and Michael McDonald.
+Stevie Wonder also plays the harmonica on an instrumental cover of his hit single "Overjoyed".
+Another cover on the album, was an instrumental reimagining of Wonder's "Sir Duke".

 As East is best known for his bass guitar skills, the album contains many bass guitar led melodies.
 The cover of the 1965 Beatles song "Yesterday" features East's son Noah East on piano.
 While largely an album of covers, including those of East's band Fourplay and Steve Winwood's "Can't Find My Way Home", which East had previous played on tours with Clapton, there are also original works, such as "Daft Funk", a play on words on East's work with French group Daft Punk, and "Madiba", a tribute to former South African president Nelson Mandela.

+Critical reception

+As an album Nathan East was Grammy nominated in the category of Best Contemporary Instrumental Album.